Prayer Times in Manchester

 (Surah Al-Baqarah 2:186)

-How Prayer Times Are Calculated (ISNA & Others)
+How Prayer Times Are Calculated (ISNA and Other Methods)

 - Islamic Timetable UK